 Students are given the opportunity to attend Open Days at universities as well as relevant university faculty information seminars and specific career related workshop events.

-In Year 13 St Louis works in partnership with Charter NI to help support students seeking relevant work experience placements.
-The Easter holiday period (21st - 24th March 2016) is designated block release Work Experience Week and students are given leave from timetabled classes to engage in relevant, meaningful work placements prior to UCAS and/or CAO course selection.
+In Year 13 St Louis works in partnership with Charter NI and a range of NI companies to help support students seeking relevant work experience placements.
+The designated Work Experience Week will be in June 2017 however students are given leave from timetabled classes throughout the year to engage in relevant, meaningful work placements as companies and businesses often run work placements at various times and operate a competitive selection process.